Saturday, May 30, 2009

 Centranthus ruber (Red Valerian)

-Introduced from the Mediterranean, but common in the UK, especially in the SW, on cliffs, old walls and rough stony ground.
+Native to S. Europe (a band from Crimea to the Atlantic islands), but a common sight in the UK, especially in the SW, on cliffs, old walls and rough stony ground.
 Part of the interest lies in the neighbourly coexistence of three common colourways:

 2. Crimson, looking somewhat reddish in comparison to the previous.
 This is nearly as common as the previous, maybe about 40% of the total.